 The Hispanic Research Center examined data from the 2019 National Survey of Early Care and Education to explore the average weekly hours ...

 Despite the heaviest spending on healthcare, the United States has the highest maternal mortality rate among developed nations.
-Sadly, this historic trend has worsened over time and disproportionately impacts women of color.
+Sadly, this historic trend has worsened over time and impacts many women in overlooked populations.
 The reasons for America’s maternal health crisis is multi-faceted, but a new Centers for Disease Control and Prevention (CDC) Vital Signs survey highlights one potential reason for this worsening health trend – mistreatment of women by healthcare workers during pregnancy and delivery care.
 Let’s explore the survey results and how mistreatment during maternity care affects Latinas and all women.

 What is Civic Infrastructure and Civic Participation?

 Civic infrastructure provides community members a place to connect.
-These places include libraries, civic centers, parks, and ...
+These places include libraries, civic centers, parks, and schools.
+Civic ...